-MASN Production Arts: This is another small shop specializing in Montessori/Waldorf inspired activities for toddlers/preschoolers.
-I love this sensory construction box, and this dragonfly matching game.
-I think the dragonfly matching game is definitely one Aiden will grow into.
+Wonders Journey: This is another small shop specializing in Montessori/Waldorf inspired activities for toddlers/preschoolers.
+I love the dinosaur matching game.
+I think it is something Aiden will grow into.

 Little Patient: I found this little patient and had to get it for Aiden.
 It’s so cute!
 It’s a stuffed boy (or girl) and the tummy opens to reveal six essential organs: lungs, heart, intestines, liver, spleen, and kidneys.
 Each organ is color-coded and there is a booklet that teaches the importance of each organ and what it does in the body.
 Underneath it all, an embroidered posterior skeleton teaches kids about how our bones keep everything together.
 I am hoping it inspires Aiden to go pre-med 😆

 These are the toys that you remember playing with growing up.
 There is nothing better than watching your little one enjoy the things you used to love so much!